• Book by 13 February and save up to $400 30 March - 2 April 2026 (Sheraton Grand Sydney Hyde Park)

 clock-three

-• Assisting Australian manufacturing to decarbonise by displacing coal for gas alongside CCS abatement
+• Assisting Australian manufacturing to decarbonise by displacing coal with gas alongside CCS abatement

 • Potential for industrial hubs near large scale CCS to optimise CO₂ transport and storage efficiency